Article ID: kb00201Last Modified: 13-Jul-2025

 Mounting/Unmounting Network Shares Before or After Backup

-Note: While most of the information in this article is valid regardless of which version of CloudBerry Backup is used, the most important part (the -preAction and -postAction options) are only available since Backup for Linux v 2.9
+While most of the information in this article is valid regardless of which version of MSP360 (formerly CloudBerry) Backup is used, the most important part (the -preAction and -postAction options) are only available since Backup for Linux?macOS v 2.9

 The case described in this article is: